abalajiksh/mysite/content/posts/My-MacBook-Can-Crunch-Numbers.md

 3. 14B Parameters: `phi4`
 4. Addon Model: `codestral`

+All the tests were done with 20+ Chrome tabs open, Spotify playing music, Mathematica Notebooks open and bunch of other stuff running in the background, so close to what and when I will be using.
+Your mileage may vary.

 ### Test 01: General Thoughs and Insights

 I have an interesting question to put forth to all these models.
 I recently finished watching Silo Season 2.
 I started binge watching the series’ season 1, 3 weeks ago when I didnt realise the season 2 was in the running.
 After finishing the season 1, I continued on with season 2 and loved every second of it.
 I loved the character Juliette Nichols, the protagonist of the series.
 After I finished watching, I was googling something about the series and came across some mean comments about the abovementioned character.